strapi/documentation/docusaurus/docs/user-docs/settings/managing-global-settings.md

 The table displays each Transfer token's name, description, date of creation, and date of last use.
 From the table, administrators can also:

-- Click on the edit button <!-- icon --> to edit an Transfer token's name, description, duration, type or [regenerate the token](#regenerating-a-transfer-token).
+- Click on the edit button <!-- icon --> to edit a transfer token's name, description, or type, or [regenerate the token](#regenerating-a-transfer-token).
 - Click on the delete button <!-- icon --> to delete a Transfer token.

 ### Creating a new transfer token